Shoresh613/astro-script/README.md

 This starts the application, where you can navigate through the input screen to enter event details and view calculated results in real-time.

+## File Management

+AstroScript interacts with various files to store and retrieve data, enhancing functionality and user experience.

+### Ephemeris Files

+- **Location**: `./ephe/`
+- **Purpose**: Store astronomical data needed for precise planetary calculations.
+- **Setup**: Users must download these files from external sources (e.g., [http://www.astro.com/swisseph/](http://www.astro.com/swisseph/)) and place them in the designated directory.

+### Location Files

+- **Filename**: `saved_locations.json`
+- **Purpose**: Saves geographic coordinates of frequently used locations to minimize repeated API calls.
+- **Usage**: Automatically updated when users add new locations through the GUI or script.

+### Event Files

+- **Filename**: `saved_events.json`
+- **Purpose**: Stores details of astrological events, such as dates, times, and locations, for quick retrieval.
+- **Usage**: Users can save event details for future reference, which facilitates repeated analyses without re-entering data.
+This is done automatically whenever a name is given as an argument.

+### Time Zone Files

+- **Filename**: `timezones.txt`
+- **Purpose**: Lists available time zones used for accurate time conversions.
+- **Usage**: Read by the system to populate time zone options in the GUI, ensuring that users can select their appropriate time zone easily.

+These files are crucial for AstroScript's operation, allowing it to perform accurate calculations and provide a seamless user experience.
+Users are encouraged to back up these files regularly, especially if they store important event data.

+## Font Management

+AstroScript's GUI utilizes custom fonts to enhance the readability of the results.
+Here are details on the font used:

+### Roboto Mono

+- **Font Family**: Roboto Mono
+- **Usage**: This monospaced font is used when showing the results in the GUI, ensuring clear and consistent readability.
+- **Location**: Fonts are stored under the `fonts/` directory.
+- **Setup**: The Roboto Mono font files are included with the application (see licence information).
+Users do not need to install or manage these fonts separately.

 ## To do
 I'm working on getting Buildozer package it as an Android package for installing as an app.
 That's the big thing.
 Then there are smaller things.